 Unusual Credits or Debits Charged to Revenue (including General Fund and Housing Revenue Account) - During the financial year, the Council made payments in respect of its employees' pension contributions to the Nottinghamshire Pension Scheme.
 At the end of the year, the Actuary reviewed these contributions and calculated that the increase in liabilities as a result of years of service earned was greater than the total contribution made.
-As such, the value of this contribution was increased by an additional £2.467m which is included within the Council's net cost of service line in the Comprehensive Income and Expenditure Statement.
+As such, the value of this contribution was increased by an additional £1.578m which is included within the Council's net cost of service line in the Comprehensive Income and Expenditure Statement.

 In April 2020, Mansfield District Council was given the opportunity to pay three years' lump sum payment over to Nottinghamshire County Council in advance for the financial years 2020/21, 2021/22 and 2022/23, which would generate a saving to the Council.
-The accounts for 2021/22 show one year's lump sum pension payment of £1.728million, which is the second amount relating to this lump sum payment.
-The pension reserve and liability current differ by the remaining amount of the prepayment, at the end of 2022/23, the two will be back in balance.
+The accounts for 2022/23 show one year's lump sum pension payment of £1.728million, which is the final amount relating to this lump sum payment.
+Due to the lump sum being paid during the 202021 financial year, the Pension Reserve and Pension Liability in the Council's Balance Sheet have varied by the prepayment, however, at the end of 2022/23, the two now realign.